TheWolverine - Lindy's: Michigan-Ohio State The Third Best Rivalry In 2020

 What's the best rivalry in college football?

 It depends on who you ask.
 Many around the midwest would agree it's the annual showdown between the Michigan Wolverines and Ohio State Buckeyes at the end of November.
 Those in the south may say the Iron Bowl between Auburn and Alabama.
 Out west, UCLA vs. USC may get a few votes.
-If you went to either Army or Navy, we likely know your answer.
+If you were in either the Army or the Navy, we likely know your answer.

 Lindy's came out with their preseason college football preview magazine, and decided to rank the top rivalries in college football for the 2020 season.
 Two of U-M's rivalries made the list: 'The Game' against Ohio State checked in at No. 3 and the Wolverines' tilt with Michigan State came in at No. 15.